Akikazuu/Akikazuu/README.md

 - 🌱 I’m currently learning **AWS.**

-- 📄 Know about my experiences [on my linkedin page.](on my linkedin page.)
+- 📄 Know about my experiences [https://linkedin.com/in/quentin-chalvin](https://linkedin.com/in/quentin-chalvin)

 - ⚡ Fun fact **i write on both QWERTY/AZERTY keyboard and i have stickers on my laptop.**